pozh/ccnquotes/README.md

 ### `yarn cypress run`

-Executes the Cypress test suite in the terminal.
+Executes the Cypress test suite in the terminal (headless mode).

 ### `yarn api`